+- any marks or moles on your skin

+- symptoms or changes in your breast(s)

-If you are concerned about any marks or moles on your skin, you can use our self-referral service without having to see your GP first.
-Call the Claims Personal Advisory Team who will check your cover and ask you some questions to establish whether the service can help.
+- raised prostate specific antigen test (PSA) call the Claims Personal Advisory Team who will check your cover and ask you some questions to establish whether the service can

+help.
 If they believe it can and you consent to go ahead, the adviser will transfer you to the service, which will then be responsible for making a diagnosis.